awsdocs/amazon-cloudwatch-user-guide/doc_source/US_AlarmAtThresholdEBS.md

 # Create a Storage Throughput Alarm that Sends Email<a name="US_AlarmAtThresholdEBS"></a>

-You can set up an SNS notification and configure an alarm that sends email when Amazon EBS exceeds 100MB throughput\.
+You can set up an SNS notification and configure an alarm that sends email when Amazon EBS exceeds 100 MB throughput\.

 ## Set Up a Storage Throughput Alarm Using the AWS Management Console<a name="storage-alarm-console"></a>